Too busy to read through this post about the biological root cause of acne? No problem! Listen to the audio recording here:

 Once you resolve the conflict, the body sends bacteria to the proliferated cells to eat away at them and break the cells down.
 This is when we see inflammation and pus.
 At this point, your body is already healing the breakout.
 It’s getting rid of the built up cells that are no longer needed for your “protection”.
 This is the exact reason why we don’t want to kill the bacteria, like dermatologists and many skin care lines will come in and do.
 The bacteria is there to assist the healing, it’s NOT the cause of the breakout.

 To heal acne, we need to look at where we are being “attacked” in our lives and resolve the issue.
-Most of the time, it’s an attack one self through self criticism.
+Most of the time, it’s an attack one self through low self esteem and self criticism.
 This is especially common during puberty, when kids bodies are changing rapidly and they’re trying to figure out where they fit into this world.
 Their obsession with appearance results in self criticism, unknowingly creating a biological program within the body.
+Learning to love and accept yourself exactly as you are is the most important first step in healing acne.